Grooming 101

 When it comes to grooming rabbits, there is more than grabbing a brush.
 Rabbits are just like dogs; different breeds have different grooming needs.
 Some rabbits just need a light brush every few weeks and other rabbits need to be brushed every day.
 There are some commonalities among all rabbits.
 All rabbits shed year round, but at least twice a year, all rabbits experience molting periods where they shed their winter or summer coats.
 Rabbits may have several signs indicating molts.
 Some rabbits get “tufts” of fur throughout their coats, oftentimes concentrated near their tail.
 Other rabbits will create clouds of fur as soon as you pet them while others will start developing tangles, knots, and matts.
 Rabbits should be groomed every 6-8 weeks during normal periods of shedding and once a week while they are molting.
 Below are tips and tricks for grooming rabbits the next time you find your bunny in need of grooming.

-Tools: Hairbuster Comb, Furminator Undercoat Deshedding Tool (Small Animal), and the Kong Zoom Groom
+Tools: Hairbuster Comb, Furminator Undercoat Deshedding Tool (Small Animal), and the Kong Zoom Groom.
+For nails, Nail Clipper.

 Grooming Steps